nswaswaJim/oahuv1/middleridge.md

   Your browser does not support the video tag.
 </video>

 The route down was, technically, same as route up but in reverse.
 Mentally, however, was completely different:  I love this trail!
 It challenged me to turn back.
 I did not.
 I persevered and reached my goal.
-Trails like this build the confidence to keep pushing when the next trail turn Those are good feelings on the way down.
+Trails like this build the confidence to keep pushing when the next trail gets rough.
+Those are good feelings on the way down.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMjU2MTIxNCw2MDczMDg3NzIsLTE4Mz
+eyJoaXN0b3J5IjpbLTE3NTg3MDkzNTcsNjA3MzA4NzcyLC0xOD
-k3NDI4NTIsLTMzODM3MDY2OCwxMjg1NjM1ODY2LDUxNjk5Njg1
+M5NzQyODUyLC0zMzgzNzA2NjgsMTI4NTYzNTg2Niw1MTY5OTY4
-NiwtMTg2NTkyNTY0MywtMTI4NjQ3ODk3LDE2NjM3MTIwNDksMT
+NTYsLTE4NjU5MjU2NDMsLTEyODY0Nzg5NywxNjYzNzEyMDQ5LD
-g2NDMzMDk0NiwtNzMwMDAwMzAyXX0=
+E4NjQzMzA5NDYsLTczMDAwMDMwMl19
 -->